Arnaldo Taurisano

-His career
+Career

-He began his coaching career before reaching the thirties by the local clubs of Lombardy as Pavoniana Milano and Nuova Pallacanestro Vigevano.
+Taurisano began his coaching career before reaching the thirties with the local clubs of Lombardy as Pavoniana Milano and Nuova Pallacanestro Vigevano.

-In 1963 went north to the club of Pallacanestro Cantù as an assistant coach and heads of infrastructure departments.
-In 1965–66 season he had the first great opportunity to coach the men's section of Oransoda Cantù and led the team in the fifth place of Serie A with a 12–10 wins record.
-In 1969 he resumed the position as head coach of the team and began the golden period of his career that lasted over the decade of the 70s.
-After the first year (1969–70) where the team ranked 6th and the arrival of Pierluigi Marzorati, the next four year Forst Cantù emerged consistently as the third power of Italian League behind the classic superpowers of Ignis Varese and Simmenthal Milano.
-The 1974–75 season was one of the best for Arnaldo Taurisano after winning with his team the -unique in his career- Italian championship.
-The last three years at the same time, made Forst Cantù considerable force in European basketball after he led the club to three consecutive wins of the newly founded FIBA Korać Cup in three consecutive finals against Maes Pils (1973), Partizan (1973–74) and Ranko Žeravica's FC Barcelona (1974–75).
-In September 1975 Arnaldo Taurisano participated as Italian champion with Forst in the FIBA Intercontinental Cup held in the cities of Cantù and Varese.
-In a five games round with a record 4–1 wins and became world champions.
-During the year, the team took part in the FIBA European Champions Cup where reached the semifinals and finally eliminated by Mobilgirgi Varese.
-The second place in the regular season of Serie A sent Forst in the FIBA European Cup Winners' Cup of the next year.
-In this way given an opportunity to Taurisano to earn extra European titles leading Gabetti Cantù in three consecutive even and eventually victorious finals, while remaining extremely competitive in the domestic leagues.
-In 1979 he retired full days, experiences and titles from the small city of Cantù with the great team, leaving as a legacy a club ready το found at the top of Europe in the coming years.
+In 1963 he went north to the club of Pallacanestro Cantù, joining as an assistant coach and head of the infrastructure department.
+In the 1965–66 season he had his first opportunity to coach the men's section of Oransoda Cantù, and led the team to fifth place of Serie A with a 12–10 wins record.
+In 1969 Taurisano resumed the position as head coach of the team and entered the height of his career, continuing through the 1970s.
+Following the 1969–70 season, where the team ranked 6th and welcomed Pierluigi Marzorati, Forst Cantù emerged as the third power of Italian League for four consecutive years, behind rival teams Ignis Varese and Simmenthal Milano.
+Arnaldo Taurisano and his team won the Italian championship in the 1974–75 season, the first and only in his career.
+At the same time, Taurisano led Forst Cantù to three consecutive wins of the newly founded FIBA Korać Cup in three finals against Maes Pils (1973), Partizan (1973–74) and Ranko Žeravica's FC Barcelona (1974–75).
+In September of 1975, Arnaldo Taurisano participated as Italian champion with Forst in the FIBA Intercontinental Cup, held in the cities of Cantù and Varese.
+In a five game round with a record 4–1 wins the team became world champions.
+During the year, the team took part in the FIBA European Champions Cup, where they reached the semifinals and were finally eliminated by Mobilgirgi Varese.
+Achieving second place in the regular season of Serie A sent Forst to the FIBA European Cup Winners' Cup of the following year.
+This gave an opportunity for Taurisano to earn additional European titles, leading Gabetti Cantù to three consecutive finals victories, all while remaining competitive in the domestic leagues.
+In 1979 Taurisano retired from coaching completely.

 His career continued oddly in basketball clubs moving between Serie A and Serie A2 until 1990.